prophen/100-days-of-code/Day-2.md

 I'm going to continue to learn the hub CLI and try creating a PR for each day of code log entry.

+I misunderstood the boilerplate instructions for creating a PR from hub.
+I am making a test branch to try again.

 ****
 <p align="center"> <a href="https://www.buymeacoffee.com/nikema" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" width="150px"></a></center></p>